FardinAhsan146/DXB-Numberplate-Price-Predictor/README.md

 # Predicting the price of license plates using ML and non ML methods

 The price of license plates in Dubai follow a pattern.
-The less number of digits it has and the less number of unique digits it has the higher in price it tends to be.
+The less number of digits it has and the less number of unique digits it has the higher its price tends to be.

 The end goal is to create a function `predict_pricce(num: str) -> int` that can accept a license plate and return its predicted price.